Why Invest in a PI Syndicate?

 Individual liquidity/Exit of investment:

 The investment strategy focuses on maximising investment returns whilst minimising risks.
 It does this by purchasing property at an attractive price to that of the market value; in an area with a shortage to that of demand in sales and lettings; ensuring there is a steady rental income with the potential for a capital uplift.
-The principal focus is to secure a fixed term rental contract to a Housing Association.
-Prior to purchase, we approach the relevant Housing Association to gain an expression of interest, to ensure the smooth flow of the tenancy by the Housing Association upon purchase completion of the property.
+The principal focus is to secure a private and affordable housing investment.
+Where the tenancy is private, tenants are vetted to ensure they have a good tenant history.
+If the tenancy is to a Housing Association, prior to purchase we approach the relevant Housing Association to gain an expression of interest, to ensure the smooth flow of the tenancy by the Housing Association upon purchase completion of the property.
 This will provide investors with a secure and steady rental income with general maintenance the responsibility of the Housing Association.

 As the syndicate manager, Pi will prepare financial analysis to determine projected investor return and confirm suitability for syndication of a given property.
 Once confirmed suitable for syndication, Pi will prepare a prospectus for investor circulation, consideration and expression of interest.
 Initial due diligence is carried out to establish that a property is in a location that has a need for rental accomodation and purchase.
 Research is conducted to analyze comparable prices of similar properties sold and rental incomes.
 Local employment, transport links and amenities are also considered.
 A ‘RICS’ (Royal Institute of Chartered Surveyors) forms part of the legal conveyancing.
 This establishes whether the purchase price is a fair value, the condition of the property and if there are any issues with the structure of the property, as well as energy ratings.